Rhahi/algernon/content/dream/automatic-blind.md

 date: 2023-04-20T21:48:11+02:00
 mathjax: false
 draft: false
-series: "blind"
+series: blind
 tags: ["fusion360", "3dp"]
 ---

 ## A weekend project

-I live in a place where I get blinding sunlight by the time I come home.
+I live in a place where I get blinding sunlight in the afternoon.
 This is problematic for reading what's written on the monitor.
 So, I am going to make a deployable blind.